Turn cold tumors hot

 How patients benefit

 Our team has conducted clinical trials of our Controlled IL-12 platform in more than 80 patients with glioblastoma, breast cancer, and melanoma.
 Our data has shown that Controlled IL-12 drives T cells deep within a tumor for weeks to months at a time with extensive infiltration of activated CD8+ T cells and interferon gamma and upregulation of PD-1 and PD-L1 levels.
 Tumor samples taken from patients treated with Ad-RTS-hIL-12 plus veledimex show evidence of both the immune system attacking the cancer cells as well as the cancer trying to defend itself.
 MRI evidence shows tumor sites shrinking, and most importantly, we have seen improvements in median overall survival for patients with recurrent glioblastoma.
-See details of what Ziopharm presented at the 2017 annual meeting of the Society of Neurologic Oncology.

 Potential for combination therapy